Initial spin fluctuations as a probe of cluster spin structure in $^{16}\mathrm{O}$ and $^{20}\mathrm{Ne}$ nuclei: Method

 Under the assumptions of Ref.~\cite{Giacalone:2025}---namely that in each event all hyperons share a common polarization vector $\mathbf{P}$, whose orientation is random from event to event, and that nonflow correlations between different hyperons are negligible---the observable $v_\Lambda^2$ reduces to the variance of the event-wise net polarization in the final state,

-A detailed derivation of Eq.~\eqref{eq:vLambda_P2_main}, starting from the joint angular distribution of the two decay protons and the spin-correlation matrix, is given in Appendix~\ref{app:derivation_vlambda}.
-In our framework $v_\Lambda^2$ is thus the experimental counterpart of the initial polarization variance $\langle\mathcal{P}_{\text{ini}}^2\rangle$ generated by different nuclear spin structures.
+The subscript ``$\Lambda$'' indicates that the correlator is constructed from reconstructed (anti)$\Lambda$ hyperons in the final state.
+The standard derivation of Eq.~\eqref{eq:vLambda_P2_main}, starting from the joint angular distribution of the two decay protons and the spin-correlation matrix, is given in Ref.~\cite{Giacalone:2025} and in the Supplemental Material therein.
+In our framework $v_\Lambda^2$ provides an experimental handle on the initial polarization variance $\langle\mathcal{P}_{\text{ini}}^2\rangle$ generated by different nuclear spin structures, under the dynamical assumptions discussed below.

-\textbf{Spin hydrodynamics and connection to initial fluctuations.} The space--time evolution of the quark--gluon plasma with spin degrees of freedom is described by relativistic spin hydrodynamics~\cite{Florkowski:2019RelSpinHydro,Speranza:2021SpinHydroReview,becattiniPolarizationVorticityQuark2020}, whose equations of motion for an uncharged fluid are governed by the conservation of energy--momentum and of the spin tensor $S^{\lambda,\mu\nu}$,
+\textbf{Spin hydrodynamics and connection to initial fluctuations.} The space--time evolution of the quark--gluon plasma with spin degrees of freedom is described by relativistic spin hydrodynamics~\cite{Florkowski:2019RelSpinHydro,Speranza:2021SpinHydroReview,becattiniPolarizationVorticityQuark2020}.
+In the working pseudo-gauge adopted here, where $T^{\mu\nu}$ is taken to be symmetric, the equations of motion for an uncharged fluid are given by the conservation of energy--momentum and of the spin tensor $S^{\lambda,\mu\nu}$,

 where $T^{\mu\nu}$ is the energy--momentum tensor and $S^{\lambda,\mu\nu}$ is antisymmetric in the last two indices.
-Different pseudo-gauge choices correspond to different decompositions of orbital and spin angular momentum, but leave the total conserved charges unchanged~\cite{Weickgenannt:2022PseudoGauge,Hongo:2021SpinHydroTorsion}.
-Following Ref.~\cite{Giacalone:2025}, one can define from $S^{\lambda,\mu\nu}$ a spin-density four-vector $S^\mu$ and relate its spatial components to the scalar field $S({\bf x})$ introduced above.
-Details of this construction, as well as the explicit mapping between $S^{\lambda,\mu\nu}$ and the initial density $\mathcal{S}({\bf x})$, are summarized in Appendix~\ref{app:spin_hydro}.
+Different pseudo-gauge choices correspond to different decompositions of orbital and spin angular momentum, while leaving the total conserved charges unchanged~\cite{Weickgenannt:2022PseudoGauge,Hongo:2021SpinHydroTorsion}.
+More generally, total angular-momentum conservation implies $\partial_\lambda S^{\lambda,\mu\nu}=T^{\nu\mu}-T^{\mu\nu}$, so that Eq.~(\ref{eq:hydro_EOM_main}) corresponds to pseudo-gauges in which $T^{\mu\nu}$ is symmetric; see Appendix~\ref{app:spin_hydro}, Eq.~\eqref{eq:spin_noncons_app}.

+Following Ref.~\cite{Giacalone:2025}, one may define from $S^{\lambda,\mu\nu}$ a spin-density four-vector $S^\mu$ and operationally relate its spatial components to the scalar field $S({\bf x})$ introduced above.
+Here $S^{\lambda,\mu\nu}$ denotes the spin tensor, $S^\mu$ the associated spin-density four-vector, $S(\tau,{\bf x})$ the scalar amplitude entering its spatial components, and $\mathcal{S}({\bf x})$ the corresponding initial density per unit rapidity at midrapidity.
+In the present work, this relation is used only as an operational mapping between the initial-state model and the spin-hydrodynamic description.
+The corresponding conventions and working assumptions, including the role of pseudo-gauge choices and the mapping between $S^{\lambda,\mu\nu}$ and the initial density $\mathcal{S}({\bf x})$, are summarized in Appendix~\ref{app:spin_hydro}.